 COVID-19 Vaccination FAQs

-Will FDU require students to be immunized against COVID-19?
+Does FDU require all students to be immunized against COVID-19?

-Yes, FDU is updating its immunizations policy and will require all students who attend either the Metropolitan or Florham campus to be immunized against COVID-19.
-Students must be fully vaccinated before the fall semester begins; “fully vaccinated” means that two weeks have elapsed after the final injection of a vaccine.
-This will include all students who will be on campus to live, attend classes, or engage in any in-person activities.
-Students enrolled in fully online programs and who do not come on campus will not need to provide proof of vaccination.
+FDU has updated its immunizations policy and requires all students who attend either the Metropolitan or Florham campus to be immunized against COVID-19.
+This includes all students who are on campus to live, attend classes, or engage in any in-person activities.
+Students enrolled in fully online programs and who do not come on campus are not required to be vaccinated.

-Will students who do not live on campus be required to be immunized against COVID-19?
+Do students who do not live on campus need to be immunized against COVID-19?

 Yes.
-All students who will be present on either the Metropolitan or Florham campus must be immunized against COVID-19 whether or not they live on campus.
+All students who are present on either the Metropolitan or Florham campus must be immunized against COVID-19 whether or not they live on campus.

 Yes.
-Proof of vaccination will be required of all students who will be present on either the Metropolitan or Florham campus.
-Students who will be living on campus must provide proof of vaccination before moving in.
+Proof of vaccination is required of all students who will be present on either the Metropolitan or Florham campus.
+Students who are living on campus must provide proof of vaccination before moving in.
 Students can upload a copy of their vaccination card to Medicat, the University’s health information portal, to verify that they are fully vaccinated.
-Students can upload their record after they have received their final dose of vaccine.
+Students can upload their record after they have received their first dose of a vaccine.
+Records can be updated later once receiving a second dose if a vaccine with two doses is selected.
 Medicat can be accessed with the same username and password that is used for FDU student accounts.
 If you are having technical difficulties, please contact the Help Desk at 973-443-8822.